bensonbenson/heic-converter/README.md

 ```

 ## The converter
 The underlying package that does the converting is [heic2any](https://github.com/alexcorvi/heic2any).
+Due to the nature of this package, metadata will be lost during the conversion.

 ### To-do
 - [x] upload
 - [x] convert
 - [ ] download converted file
 - [ ] css
+- [ ] allow user to change type of converted file